diengiau/julia_basic/README.md

 In Python, I prefer the `lambda` such as `lambda x: x + 1`.
 In Julia, they have: ` x -> x + 1`.

+## 3. Benchmark
+Finally, how is the performance between Julia and Python (we should ignore R, ^^)?
+Actually, Julia is quite as same as Python, as opposed to the benchmark in their homepage.
+Actually, some tasks Python are very fast now (ver 3.).
+In addition, with Numba, Python can be better with JIT compiler.